Palindrome Partitions and the Calkin-Wilf Tree: The Calkin-Wilf Tree

 We are going to be studying properties of the sequence $B(\lambda)$, and in particular when it is a palindrome.
 This question was motivated by work of \cite{KenyonCalkinWilfThesis} on binary sequences and the Calkin-Wilf tree.
 This is an infinite perfect binary tree with each vertex labelled by a rational number.
 One can also label this tree by binary sequences in a natural way, and also by Young diagrams of partitions.
 We give a quick description in this section as motivation, but it is not necessary to understand our results.

 The Calkin-Wilf tree, $T_\mathbb{Q}$, and corresponding Calkin-Wilf sequence, is defined in \cite{CalkinWilfRecountingTheRationals}, although it has appeared also much earlier.
 It is an infinite binary tree with each vertex labelled by a positive rational number written in lowest terms.
 It is defined inductively as follows.
 The root is $\frac{1}{1}$.
 The left child of $\frac{p}{q}$ is $\frac{p}{p+q}$ and the right child is $\frac{p+q}{q}$.
 Part of the tree is shown on the right side of Figure \ref{fig:BinaryTree}.
 It is not difficult to prove that every positive rational number appears exactly once, and that if $\frac{p}{q}$ is a reduced fraction, then so are both of its children.
 To obtain the Calkin-Wilf sequence, read left to right top to bottom, obtaining $\{1, \frac{1}{2}, \frac{2}{1}, \frac{1}{3}, \frac{3}{2}, \frac{2}{3}, \frac{3}{1}, \ldots\}$.
 Let $l(n)$ be the $n$-th term in the Calkin-Wilkin sequence.
 In \cite{GraverListingthepositiverationals}, the author gives a method to calculate $l(n)$ without generating the entire tree above it.
 In the opposite direction, in \cite{GoblerListingTheRationals} the author gives a method to start with a positive rational number and locate its position in the sequence, and hence on the tree.
-One first computes the simple continued fraction expansion of the rational number, and then uses it to read off the binary sequence, using the tree on the left of Figure \ref{fig:BinaryTree} to locate the fraction on $T_{\mathbb{Q}}$.
+One first computes the simple continued fraction expansion of the rational number, and then uses it to read off the binary sequence.
+For example starting with $\frac{9}{7}$, one obtains: The sequence $\{2,3,1\}$ encodes two ``1"s, three ``0"s, one ``1", thus the binary sequence $110001$.

 In Figure \ref{fig:BinaryTree} we give, on the left, the infinite binary tree labeled by binary sequences starting with 1.
 So the root is labelled 1, the left child corresponds to appending a zero and the right child to appending a one to the end of the sequence.

 \tikzset{font= , level distance=1.15cm, every node/.style= {align=center, text depth = 0pt },edge from parent/.style= {draw=black!50, thick }}

 Ignoring the initial 1 on each label, we have a bijection between binary sequences of length $n$ and entries in the tree at level $n+1$.
 For example the binary sequence 001 corresponds to the fraction $4/3$, as labelled in red.